What happens during an exam - Section contents

 - Raise your hand if you need help from a staff member.

 - Read the sticker on your desk.
 There are instructions on what can and can’t be on your desk.
 Place only permitted items on your desk.
 This includes your ID, which must be placed next to your seat number on the desk.
-Analogue and digital watches need to be taken off and stored in a plastic bag on the top of your desk.
+Analogue and digital watches are not permitted to be worn during your exam.
+Analogue watches may be placed on the desk.
+Digital watches must be placed under your desk.

 Example of desk arrangement with exam paper, multiple choice answer sheet and script books